kristinenono/AMA_Website/Sprint 3- README.md

 **Sprint Review**
 a.
-What did you learn from doing our first sprint?
+What did you learn from doing our second sprint?
+We were pretty good at delegating work last time but did better at being functional and doing it in a normal time frame.

 b.
 What did go well?
 Why?
+We were able to help each other out more in this sprint.
+The calendar and subcollection were large improvements to our project.

 c.
 What didn’t go well?
 Why not?
+Some of the problems we had were with console errors and how to deal with them in the background - has been resolved

 d.
 How can you make things better next time?
+Continue to open up the work for other people and communicate with each other for help, commenting out lines of code

 e.
-Are you satisfied with what you already completed?
+Are you satisfied with what you already completed? yes!
+We feel like we only have little bugs to fix but are pretty much done!

 f.
 Which group was invited?
 What are your observations/notes?
-Everybody was present?

-group 8 -- everyone was present
+Everybody was present? group 8 -- everyone was present they were very good at communicating and talking through what they could have improved on and where they made a lot of improvements in the form of more in person meetings.
+They discussed how the calendar was difficult but how they troubleshooted it.